hamza-faroooq/Swift-NativeImageVideoPickerManager/README.md

 ```

 This will automatically handle the permissions and all the stuff that you need to write again and again.
-After this write the protocol to handle the response of the PickerManager
+After this write the [Protocol](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) to handle the response of the PickerManager

 ```swift